sambatriste/netty-wiki-translation/New-and-noteworthy.md

 * `OneToOneEncoder` and `OneToOneDecoder` were replaced with `MessageToMessageEncoder` and `MessageToMessageDecoder`.
 * The method signatures of `decode()`, `decodeLast()`, `encode()` were changed slightly to support generics and to remove redundant parameters.

-### Codec embedder → EmbeddedChannel
+### Codec embedder → `EmbeddedChannel`

-Codec embedder has been replaced by `io.netty.channel.embedded.EmbeddedByteChannel` and `EmbeddedMessageChannel`. `EmbeddedChannel` allows a user unit-test any kind of pipeline including a codec.
+Codec embedder has been replaced by `io.netty.channel.embedded.EmbeddedChannel` to allow a user to test any kind of pipeline including a codec.

 ### HTTP codec